+44 7393 450837

 What about the downsides?

-In the main though, a local solution in your new country of residency has many negatives, including:
+A local solution in your new country of residency has many negatives, including:

 1. It often isn’t the most tax-efficient option, with the exceptions mentioned above.